Mt-Lampert/hugoDocs/content/en/hugo-pipes/scss-sass.md

 draft: false
 ---

+**A word of Warning:** At the moment, only an "extended" Hugo version will support SCSS/SASS transformation.
+In case you run into problems following the content of this page, check your Hugo version using `$ hugo version`.
+You should find `/extended` after the version number.
+If not, check out https://gohugo.io/getting-started/installing/ for some update, if necessary.

 Any SASS or SCSS file can be transformed into a CSS file using `resources.ToCSS` which takes two arguments, the resource object and a map of options listed below.